rdegges/rdegges-www/content/2015/obsessing-over-availability-is-dumb.md

 [exponential backoff][] a set amount of times (*usually 3*), ensuring that failed requests are retried and downtime is *hopefully* avoided for transient issues.
-This strategy requires very little development effort, and greatly improves *apparent* availability even when issues are present.
+This strategy requires very little development effort, and greatly improves *apparent* availability, even when issues are present.

 Secondly, I'll build my MVP using tools and services that make my life dramatically simpler, with the knowledge that in the future, if I absolutely *need* to architect my project for availability, I can always do so.

-This typically involves me using services like:
+This typically involves using services like:

 ### Heroku